 Steps to Take

-Do not drive when the weather is bad.
-Do not drive long distances.
-Drive only on roads the patient is used to.
+- Drive only on roads the person is used to.

 Caregivers should try to lessen the person's need to drive without making them feel isolated.
 Have someone deliver groceries, meals, or prescriptions to their home.
 Find a barber or hairdresser who will make home visits.
 Arrange for family and friends to visit and take them out for a few hours at a time.

-As danger to others or to your loved one increases, you may need to prevent to them from being able to use the car.
-Some ways to do this are:
+As danger to others or to your loved one increases, you may need to prevent them from being able to use the car.
+Ways to do this include:

 - Leaving out car keys that will not start the car